 The focus is clearly on high power.

 What is the reason?
-“The CPO does not pay for power time, which allows them to install more high-capacity charging stations,” explains Luis Barroso.
+“Due to a mechanism for segregating energy consumption, the CPO does not pay for peak demand charges, which allows them to install more high-capacity charging stations,” explains Luis Barroso.

-According to the latest figures published, users have approximately 1,704 fast charging stations and 248 ultra-fast charging stations, which constitutes 37.5 per cent of the total network.
+According to the latest published figures, users have access to approximately 1,762 fast charging stations and 252 ultra-fast charging stations, which make up 37.8 per cent of the total network.

 And not only that.